 The separation of data quality risk from consumption risk will be purely heuristic initially until SP Desk figures out ways to decouple consumption risk from data quality risk by modeling consumption risk using economic indicators and cyclicality of a particular business.

-Need to make sure that in the effort to decouple all of the risks, some of the risk premia do not get counted more than once.Need to price the volumetric differences based on each utility tariff structure (many on the hourly level).
+Need to make sure that in the effort to decouple all of the risks, some of the risk premia do not get counted more than once.
+It is especially important in light of parameters that effect both the bid/mid/offer spread of the load profile curves and the consumption risk premium.

+Need to price the volumetric differences based on each utility tariff structure (many on the hourly level).
+The utility tariff is compriseds of demand charge, energy charge, T&D, CTC, and other charges.
+The demand charge is typically a function of the peak hourly load.
+The energy charge can be based on a tiered rate structure depending on cumulative volume of energy consumed.
+Since the utility tariff depends on the peak load, overall load consumption (including DSM effects), and load profile, the SP Desk also bears the risk of choosing the right utility tariff for a particular customer.
+Therefore, when the SP Desk changes its load forecast and/or load profile, it bears the risk of changes in utility tariff rates.

 Need to track the hedging activity and value of site profile changes as done.

+For all practical purposes, SP Desk will bear long dated, intra-month, and intra-day volumetric risk.
+For the long dated volumetric risk, it will be subject to bid/offer spread and the volatility related to future/forward commodity prices.
+For intra-month and intra-day, it will not be subject to bid/offer spreads based on the latest understanding between Commodity and SP Desks, though, it will still be subject to spot price volatility.
 The risk held on the SP desk will require high knowledge of the efficiency of market pricing between weather hedging and the sensitivity of the power market to weather and the available options for hedging the risk in the commodity market.

 System Consideration